-The University of Wisconsin - Green Bay, the University of Wisconsin - Eau Claire, the University of Wisconsin - La Crosse, the University of Wisconsin - Oshkosh, the University of Wisconsin - Stevens Point, and the University of Wisconsin - Superior in collaboration with the University of Wisconsin - Extension are offering a Master's of Science in Data Science.
-This master's program is entirely online and will teach you how to harness the power of big data using the latest tools and analytical methods.
+The University of Wisconsin - Green Bay, the University of Wisconsin - Eau Claire, the University of Wisconsin - La Crosse, the University of Wisconsin of big data using the latest tools and analytical methods.
 The program focuses on how to clean, organize, analyze, and interpret structured and unstructured data, deriving knowledge and communicating your discoveries clearly to stakeholders.
-It is a 12-course, 36 credit program and is taught by
+It is a 12-course, 36 credit program and is taught by expert faculty.